virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 Both `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for esm` folder.
 The details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, are defined in the `_config.yml`.
 Please use the already provided `_toc` and `_config.yml` files as a template, and follow their structure.

-- in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
+- In the `data-science-for-esm/_toc.yml` [file](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/data-science-for-esm/_toc.yml), a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page.

 ---

-<font color="darkgreen">GitHub Workflow Deployment</font>
+GitHub Workflow Deployment
 =========================================================
 In the [Deployment Setup](#deployment-setup) we entered in the `.github/workflows/deploy.yml` [file][08] which branch, of the repository, is used for the deployment.
 You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the `git push`, the workflow will be triggered.